Magnus Maximus: The Dream of Macsen Wledig

 Although the Mabinogion tale The Dream of Macsen Wledig is written in later manuscripts than Geoffrey's version, the two accounts are so different that scholars agree the Dream cannot be based purely on Geoffrey's version.
 The Dream's account also seems to accord better with details in the Triads, so it perhaps reflects an earlier tradition.

 Macsen Wledig, the Emperor of Rome, dreams one night of a lovely maiden in a wonderful, far-off land.
 Awakening, he sends his men all over the earth in search of her.
 With much difficulty they find her in a rich castle in Wales, daughter of a chieftain based at Segontium (Caernarfon), and lead the Emperor to her.
 Everything he finds is exactly as in his dream.
 The maiden, whose name is Helen or Elen, accepts and loves him.
 Because Elen is found a virgin, Macsen gives her father sovereignty over the island of Britain and orders three castles built for his bride.

 In Macsen's absence, a new emperor seizes power and warns him not to return.
 With the help of men from Britain led by Elen's brother Conanus (Welsh: Cynan Meriadoc, Breton: Conan Meriadeg), Macsen marches across Gaul and Italy and recaptures Rome.
 In gratitude to his British allies, Macsen rewards them with a portion of Gaul that becomes known as Brittany.

-His love Helen (Elen) was travelling along the Roman roads in a Snowdonian valley when she was given grievous news over her husband.
-Near a well she bent to her knees and cried "croes awr i mi yw hon" translated "a cross hour for me is this", and laid down and died.
-The village was named Croesor, a Snowdonian village nestled on the knees of the mountain Cnicht.
-This is why the village was called Croesor, and although it is close in a sense to Caernarfon, it is a fair way onto the valleys and mountains of Snowdonia.
-Croesor Primary School had the full fable drawn by the children in the 1970s in a pottery tile mural spanning the length of the small school; this was there from when it was made until the school was sold for private use.